 - Fujimi House – Monthly furnished Guest house(with private bed room) in centrally located in Tokyo.

 There are also listings for guest houses and rooms in apartments shared with other foreigners in two free weekly magazines, Tokyo Notice Board.

 Students planning to live in Japan for a long time can rent an apartment on their own but the process is somewhat complicated.
 A typical strategy for finding an apartment is to first explore various places that are a convenient commute away from school and visit real estate agents in the area.
 Information on apartments is only provided in Japanese so it’s best for beginning students to wait a while before trying to rent an apartment on their own.

-The following two companies will be able to handle phone calls in English(or Multilingual).
+The following three companies will be able to handle phone calls in English(or Multilingual).

 - Fontana – Short term rental real estate company with no key money or guarantor required!
 All apartments are fully furnished.
 Move-in today with only first month’s rent and 1 month refundable security deposit.